 Basic Information about Walks of Italy Tours

 Walks of Italy is an American-based tour company founded in 2008 by tour guide and art historian Jason Spiehler and tourism and tech savvy Stephen Oddo.
 Walks of Italy grew rapidly and now offers over 70 tours and other services within Italy.
-The company expanded in 2014 to launch Walks of New York and again in 2015 with Walks of Turkey.
-They focus on small group tours that cover the major highlights of destinations as well as some off-the-beaten path spots with knowledgeable and friendly English-speaking tour guides.
+The company expanded a number of times and today is also run as Take Walks, which covers many cities worldwide.

 What Tours do they Offer?

 Walks of Italy offers group walking tours in most of the major travel destinations in Italy, including Rome, the Vatican, Florence, Venice, Pompeii, Amalfi Coast, Tuscany, and Milan.
 They also offer day excursions by bus, as well as private tours.

 Who is the best fit for a Walks of Italy walking tour?

 They also run a number of special access tours such as the Exclusive Alone in St. Mark’s & Doge’s Palace Tour that allows you to see sites at a special time or to visit places not open to the general public.
 Children are allowed on tours.
 Do check ahead before booking regarding strollers and wheelchairs as they are not possible on a number of tours.

 Walks of Italy Tour Costs?

-The cost of a Walks of Italy walking tour varies depending on the specific tour, but group tours generally range from about USD $40 to $160 per person.
-For instance the Exclusive Alone in St. Mark’s & Doge’s Palace Tour is priced at $142 per person.
-If you want to request a private or custom tour, they generally range from USD $300 to $550 for a small group.
+The cost of a Walks of Italy walking tour varies depending on the specific tour, but group tours generally range from about USD $30 to $200 per person.
+For instance the Exclusive Alone in St. Mark’s & Doge’s Palace Tour is currently priced (June 2023) at around $149 per person.

 How do I make a tour reservation or contact Walks of Italy?